wolfiex/Dans-fork-BBsensor/usb/README.md

 mounts them and checks authentication.
 If this passes it copies the files

+## Leds- THESE ARE OVERWRITTEN BY OTHER PROGRAMS - so cannot be trusted.
+I suggest trying other files and gauging the transfer time:

+### Delays
+10 seconds before any transfer happens

-## Leds
+## hypothetical leds
+Constant.
+If dark - it may be writing.
+If lit - likely ok.
-Off whilst writing
+- Off whilst writing
-On when finished
+- On when finished